She Paid for an Old Man’s Soup — Then the Most Powerful Woman in the Café Walked In and Called Him Dad

 “I tried,” he said softly.
 “The young lady helped me.”

-The daughter stood slowly and turned toward Mia.
+The woman rose slowly and turned toward Mia.

 “You paid for his meal?”

-Mia nodded, already wishing the ground would swallow the whole scene.
+Mia nodded, already wishing the ground would open and swallow the whole moment.

 “He was just a little short.
 It wasn’t anything.”

-Before the daughter could answer, Martin stepped in with the polished smile he reserved for people he believed might matter.
+Before the woman could answer, Martin stepped in with the polished smile he saved for people he thought might matter.

 “We always try to take care of our guests,” he said smoothly.